maazkhandev75/RailSync/README.md

 - **Sessions**: Sessions are implemented for user and admin authentication.
 You can check the session status by:
   - `/sessionCheckUser`
   - `/sessionCheckAdmin`
-- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail obj by simply entering your email and 16-digit appPass
+- **Working Contact Form**: The users can send their query and it will be recieved on your gmail after configuring nodemail obj by simply entering `your-email` and `16-digit AppPass`

 ## 🛠 Technologies Used